The Joint Commission and Infection Control Compliance: Confusion or Confidence?

 - True HEPA filter with change indicator light when replacement needed

-- Door locks for added security, and a large viewing window gives look into cabinet without having to open the door
+- Door locks for added security and a large viewing window gives a look into the cabinet without having to open the door

 TEE tip guards are also available to help protect your TEE probes during transport and storage in between procedures and cleaning cycles.

 Staying compliant with The Joint Commission is a major undertaking.
 Partner with CIVCO Medical Solutions to learn trends and guidelines, see potential solutions to your ultrasound probe infection control challenges and become Confidently Compliant.

 Daily transport of ultrasound probes can pose significant challenges to infection control and probe safety for any department since clean and dirty probes are transported throughout the facility multiple times a day.

 CIVCO's new TEE Probe Transport Tray helps you to be compliant with national transport standards and OEM guidelines.
 Its reversible clean/dirty lid simplifies your workflow for safe clean and dirty probe transport, and its special design reduces the risk of damage to the TEE probe and prevents cross-contamination.

 - CDC, "Guideline for Disinfection and Sterilization in Healthcare Facilities," 2008